 "Left to our own devices," said Lloyd Blankfein, boss of Goldman Sachs, in February, "we wouldn't hold as much capital as we are holding."
 He is not alone.
-"It is clear that the banks have too much capital." wrote Jamie Dimon of JPMorgan Chase, America's biggest bank by assets, in a letter to shareholders last month.
+"It is clear that the banks have too much capital," wrote Jamie Dimon of JPMorgan Chase, America's biggest bank by assets, in a letter to shareholders last month.

-American banks, both big and small, are
+American banks, both big and small, are \(1)\ (tapping).

-(1) (tapping).
 Since 2009 the 33 banks deemed to be "systemically important", which are subject to stress tests by the Federal Reserve, have added \$700bn in common equity.
-The eight banks considered to be of global systemic importance (G-SIBs, in banking parlance) must meet not only the capital and leverage requirements agreed on by international supervisors after the crisis but also additional (2) (cost) levied by the Fed.
+The eight banks considered to be of global systemic importance (G-SIBs, in banking parlance) must meet not only the capital and leverage requirements agreed on by international supervisors after the crisis but also additional \(cost) levied by the \(2)\ Fed.
 Among other changes, Mr Dimon wants this "gold-plating" to go.
 Perhaps most irritating to the banks are the Fed's annual stress tests, estimating how much equity would be burned up in a hypothetical crisis.
-The Fed may also limit banks' dividends and share repurchases if it finds they do not have enough capital in the (game).
-Banks worst (3) are given plenty of information about the imaginary catastrophe-but not about the models the Fed uses in the tests.
-It is hard, they mutter, to hit a moving target in the stepped down as a governor last month, said in a farewell speech that the tests needed refining but that they had to adapt to new risks, and that publishing models would "result in less protection for the financial system".
+The Fed may also limit banks' dividends and share repurchases if it finds they do not have enough capital in the worst (3) (game).
+Banks are given plenty of information about the imaginary catastrophe-but not about the models the Fed uses in the tests.
+It is hard, they mutter, to hit a moving target in the \(4)\\ \\\\(distance).
+The Fed, however, does not want banks to arrange their balance-sheets merely to meet the test.
+Daniel Tarullo, the designer of the Fed's stress-(application), who test stepped down as a governor last month, said in a farewell speech that the tests needed refining but that they had to adapt to new risks, and that publishing models would "result in less protection for the financial system".
 Bankers freely admit that they had too little equity before the crisis.